 If you have an alcohol problem and are trying to get and stay sober, you're not alone.
 Staying sober and preventing relapse can be a difficult path.
 Fortunately, there are many ways to help you stick to your recovery journey.

-It is important to take care of yourself, live a healthy lifestyle, and cut out alcohol if you have a problem.
-After all, people die from excessive alcohol consumption every single day.
+It's essential to take care of yourself, live a healthy lifestyle, and cut out alcohol if you have a problem.
+People die from excessive alcohol consumption every day.

-Alcohol withdrawal symptoms are real and can be dangerous, if not deadly.
-Not only is it safer to abstain from alcohol under professional surveillance, but it is also more likely that you will get and stay sober with help.
+Alcohol withdrawal symptoms can be dangerous, if not deadly.
+It is safer to abstain from alcohol under professional care, and it's more likely that you will get and stay sober.

 Consider inpatient and outpatient rehabilitation facilities, support groups, therapy, holistic health programs, and medication-assisted addiction treatment.

 Surround yourself with friends, family, and other loved ones who support you.
 You may even turn to addiction support groups to meet other people who are in similar positions as you.

 The more you surround yourself with healthy relationships, the easier it will be to recover and maintain sobriety.

 Being around alcohol when trying to abstain from drinking will only make your road to recovery harder.
 Until you’re at a better place in your recovery, avoid going to events where you know drinking will be a big part of them.

 Don't keep alcohol in your house or anywhere that is easily accessible to you.
 If you know that alcohol is in your kitchen, you may be more tempted to reach for it.

 If you live with friends or family, kindly ask them to do the same to support your sobriety.